jgensler8/ansible-json/README.md

 ### Delete

-Same support as Create, Update but add the delete option.
+Similar support as Create, Update but add the delete option.

 ```yaml
 - name: Create a key